 Egg White Safety

-Blame Rocky for the dangerous trend of eating raw egg whites while training hard.
-Salmonellosis is an infection caused by the bacteria Salmonella, which contaminates one out of every 30,000 eggs.
+Blame Rocky for the dangerous trend of eating raw whites while training hard.
+Salmonellosis is an infection caused by the bacteria Salmonella, which contaminates one out of every 30,000.
 Symptoms include diarrhea, fever and abdominal cramps, and can lead to severe illness and even death in some cases.
 To ensure egg safety, follow these solutions:

 - Refrigerate eggs as soon as possible and use within three to four weeks.

-- Cook eggs to 160 F – that means hard-boiled or over-hard.
+- Cook them to 160 F – that means hard-boiled or over-hard.
 Flip eggs and cook until the yolk hardens.